 Anytime your business becomes more impressive than another, use the power of a comparison value proposition to encourage conversion.

 A/B Testing the Image

-Once you’ve got a great format and text, rotate a few images through your testing cycle to find which gets the most response.
+Once you’ve got a great format and text, rotate a few images or videos through your testing cycle to find which gets the most response.
 They’re one of the easiest things to test, but one of the more difficult to anticipate.

 A/B Testing the CTA